colabois/colabois.fr/_i18n/en/_posts/2021-05-17-open-source-alternatives.md

 ## Operating systems

-As they are the base of any usage of computers, operating system msut of course respect open source and privacy criterias.
+As they are the base of any usage of computers, the operating system must, of course, respect open source and privacy criterias.

 ### GNU / Linux